 “There is no condom for the brain or the heart.
 So when you have sex before marriage you’re playing with fire that will most likely burn you at some point in your life… especially in your marriage relationship.”

 And tragically a lot of couples are finding this to be true.
 How do you erase the memories you have of having sex with someone else?
 And how do you stop playing “the comparison game” when you are making love with your spouse?
 Plus, how do you deal with the guilt when you realize that you have violated God’s standards?

 When you confess and ask the Lord for forgiveness, “God is faithful and just to forgive us and to cleanse us from all unrighteousness,“ but then there’s the matter of forgiving yourself and moving on in life past it.
 Premarital sex is sin and sin causes problems.

-As Brian and Heather Jamison said,
+As Brian and Heather Jamison said:

 “Premarital sex wounds the sanctity of a heart and, left untreated, can scar a marriage for a lifetime.
 We speak from experience; our relationship began with a fall.
 And we have the scars to prove it.”

-She wrote an article that is posted on the Growthtrac.com web site that addresses those who are married and those who are not yet married —to women who want to feel clean again and not plagued by feelings and images of the past they want to forget.
-We encourage you to read:
+She wrote an article that is posted on the Marriagetrac.com web site that addresses those who are married and those who are not yet married.
+It is written to women who want to feel clean again and not plagued by feelings and images of the past they want to forget.

-If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.
+If you have additional tips to help others, please “Join the Discussion” by adding your comments below.